 Is there a crack in the copper tape?

 If you fold copper tape too many times, it can crack and break the connection.
 Try using one of our fabric tape patches to make a more durable hinge, or taping copper tape upside-down over the broken connection to bridge it.
 If you have access to a soldering iron, you can also solder the circuit back together.

 Circuit still not working?

 Send us a note using our Contact Us page.
 We are happy to help!

 - Sketch: Draw your design first, so you’ll only have to tape once.

 - Single Continuous Copper: Do not tape multiple copper tape pieces together to create electrical connections.
 This will not work since the glue on the tape is not reliably conductive.
-If you need to add a patch, try one of the conductive fabric tape patches.
+If you need to add a patch to connect two pieces of copper tape or repair a tear, try one of the conductive fabric tape patches.

 - Smooth: Smooth the surface of the copper tape so that it’s shiny, bright and has a solid connection.
 If you use a pencil eraser to do so, make sure to clear any eraser bits.

 - Set: Press firmly on the circuit sticker and count to five seconds to make a strong bond.